centreon/centreon-documentation/fr/graph-views/procedures.md

 #### Map server side configuration

+First of all, you should `activate HTTPS/TLS of Centreon MAP service <tls_configuration.html>`_

-First of all, set the following parameter in map server configuration at "/etc/centreon-studio/studio-config.properties" to enable TLS socket connection with broker :
+Than, set the following parameter in map server configuration at “/etc/centreon-studio/studio-config.properties“ to enable TLS socket connection with broker :

     broker.tls=true